SomJagdale/Apache-Spark-/README.md

 Here in spark we keep data at the worker node in HDFC, S3, files

-in cloud software managed by spark and hardware managed by aws
+in cloud, software managed by spark and hardware managed by aws